Gorani people: Name

 The ethnonym Goranci, meaning "highlanders", is derived from the Slavic toponym gora, which means "hill, mountain".
 Another autonym of this people is Našinci, which literally means "our people, our ones".

-In Macedonian sources, the Gorani are sometimes called Torbeši, a term used for Muslim Macedonians.
+In Macedonian sources, the Gorani are sometimes grouped together with Torbeši.

-In the Albanian language, they are known as Goranët and sometimes by other exonyms, such as Bulgareci ("Bulgarians"), Torbesh ("bag carriers") and Poturë ("turkified", from po-tur, literally not Turk but, "turkified", used for Islamized Slavs).
+In the Albanian language, they are known as Goranët and sometimes by other exonyms, such as Bullgarët ("Bulgarians"), Torbesh ("bag carriers") and Poturë ("turkified", from po-tur, literally not Turk but, "turkified", used for Islamized Slavs).